 Almost all stablecoins work by holding reserves of the pegged currency in a bank account, meaning that the digital currency is fully backed by the equivalent fiat currency.

 There have been attempts to create stablecoins not backed by fiat currency, known as algorithmic stablecoins.
-These have yet to prove successful, with one of the most high-profile of these being Terra USD which recently collapsed.
+These have yet to prove successful, with one of the most high-profile being Terra USD, which recently collapsed.

 While cryptocurrency prices can fluctuate wildly on a daily basis, reserve-backed stablecoins like USDC are generally much less volatile, hence the name.